maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 We can also see the problem with Condon's thesis by applying it more generally.
 His view implies that it's never worth it to upgrade something, because upgrading just increases the cost.
 For example, processing iron ore into steel just means you have to pay more for the finished product.
+Let's apply Condon's thesis from above to steel:
+>the [steel] crisis is not caused by an impeded supply of [steel] but by the asset value of [iron ore].
+This Rent value is inflated when [ore-processing is] authorized, much to the disappointment of those who argue that the [steel]-affordability problem is caused by constrained supply.

-But of course, manufacturers can't use iron ore, just as apartment-developers can't use house-zoned land;
+But of course, manufacturers can't use iron ore, just as apartment-developers can't use house-zoned land.
-and the increased availability of steel makes it cheaper, so manufacturers are actually better off.
+And the increased availability of steel makes it cheaper, so manufacturers are actually better off, just as apartment-developers are better off when apartment-zoned land is cheaper.
 <!-- Similarly, a company paying for a worker to get an accounting degree just means they have to pay higher wages; -->
 <!-- but if the untrained worker can't do accounting, -->